pmcilreavy/pmcilreavy.github.io/_posts/2018-08-05-caller-expression-attribute.md

 The new _CallerArgumentExpression_ attribute proposed for C# 8.0 would be a great solution to this problem.
 Now consider the following code which is identical to my initial `ArgumentBeingNull` example above except that I've added the _CallerArgumentExpression_ attribute to the `argumentName` parameter.

-The compiler recognises the _CallerArgumentExpression_ attribute and uses the string passed to the constructor of the attribute (i.e. `argumentValue`) to target that parameter and converts that incoming expression to a string which is assigned to the `argumentName` parameter.
+The compiler recognises the _CallerArgumentExpression_ attribute and uses the string passed to its constructor (i.e. `argumentValue`) to target that parameter and converts the incoming expression to a string which is assigned to the `argumentName` parameter.

 {% highlight csharp %}
 public static void ArgumentBeingNull<T>(T argumentValue,